-Institutional jurisdiction defines the domain within which Lie Alonso’s authority is established and exercised.
+Institutional jurisdiction defines the field within which Lie Alonso’s authority over land and architecture is exercised.

-Jurisdiction arises where land is formally constituted as an Institutional Seat and held under fixed chartered conditions.
+Jurisdiction arises when land is constituted as an Institutional Seat and held under Charter.

-Within such domains, land and architecture operate as coherent, ordered systems structured for continuity across succession and change.
+Within such domains, land, hierarchy, access, and architecture operate under fixed institutional conditions designed to secure continuity across succession and change.

 Within institutional jurisdiction: